 Category results for "Parenting"

-More than one-fifth of middle and high school students were exposed to secondhand smoke in cars in 2009, according to a new study by the Centers for Disease Control and Prevention.
+Almost 8 percent of pregnant women report alcohol use, according to a new study by the Centers for Disease Control and Prevention.

 In one neonatal intensive care unit in Tennessee, almost half of the babies are going through withdrawal from prescription pills, ABC News reports.

 A new study finds a link between DNA changes in the sperm of male smokers and genetic changes in their newborn children.
 The research suggests that these changes may increase children’s risk of developing genetic diseases.

 Pregnant women who are being treated for heroin dependence with methadone can be persuaded to reduce the number of cigarettes they smoke through monetary incentives, a new study suggests.

 Parents are finding it more difficult to have discussions with their children about why they shouldn’t use drugs, as a growing number of states are allowing medical marijuana, or considering legalizing recreational use of the drug, the Associated Press reports.